Non-steroidal preventer inhalers in brief

 Evidence suggests non-steroidal inhalers might be useful to people with allergic asthma.

 Non-steroidal inhalers are preventers.
 They help by calming the inflammation in the airways and keeping the airways open.
 This means you'll be able to breathe more easily, have fewer asthma symptoms and cope better with your asthma triggers.
 Your preventer inhaler needs to be taken every day as prescribed to see these results.

 Do they work as well as the inhalers which use steroids?

 No. Non-steroidal inhalers are not as effective as the steroid based preventer inhalers at reducing inflammation in the airways.
 They are prescribed as a non-steroidal alternative, but may not be the best option for some people.

-Over time non-steroidal inhalers can become unsuitable for some people.
-If you feel like it's not working, or you feel unwell, or your asthma symptoms are worse it's important that you tell your GP or asthma nurse.
+If you feel like your non-steroidal inhaler is not working, or you feel unwell, or your asthma symptoms are worse it's important that you tell your GP or asthma nurse.